3 Ways to Learn Anything Faster

 Tricks That Make You a Genius Overnight (No BS)

-Here are three evidence-based strategies to accelerate learning for just about any skillunder or subject, drawn from cognitive science and expert recommendations.
+Here are threeon evidence-based strategies to accelerate learning for just about any skill or subject, drawnevidence-based from cognitive science and expert recommendations.

 Chunk the skill into micro‑wins

-Your brain hates “big.”
-It loves “small, clear, finishable.”
+Your brain hates “big.”for It loves “small, clear, finishable.”

-Break any skill into 3 tiny sub-skills andinto master them in sequence.
+Break any skill into 3 tiny sub-skills and master them in sequence.

 This reduces cognitive load and creates a fast reward loop that accelerates retention.